Robustly Safe Compilation or, Efficient, Provably Secure Compilation: Robustly Safe Compilation

 To explain robust safety, we first describe a general \emph{imperative} programming model that we use.
 Programmers write \emph{components} on which they want to enforce safety properties robustly.
 A component is a list of function definitions that can be linked with other components (the context) in order to obtain a runnable whole program (functions in ``other'' components are like \lst{extern} functions in C).
 Additionally, every component declares a set of ``sensitive'' locations that contain all the data that is safety-relevant.
 For instance, in \Cref{ex:integrity} this set may contain the account balance and in \Cref{ex:correct} it may contain the I/O buffers.
 We explain the relevance of this set after we define safety properties.

 We want safety properties to specify that a component never executes a ``bad'' sequence of events.
 For this, we first need to fix a notion of events.
 We have several choices here, e.g., our events could be inputs and outputs, all syscalls, all changes to the heap (as in CompCert~\cite{leroy2}), etc. Here, we make a specific choice motivated by our interest in robustness: we define events as calls/returns that cross a component boundary, together with the state of the heap at that point.
 Consequently, our safety properties can constrain the contents of the heap at component boundaries.
 This choice of component boundaries as the point of observation is meaningful because, in our programming model, control transfers to/from an adversary happen only at component boundaries (more precisely, they happen at cross-component function call and returns).
 This allows the compiler complete flexibility in optimizing code within a component, while not reducing the ability of safety properties to constrain observations of the adversary.
+In turn, safety properties regarding these kinds of boundary-crossing events are the only one that our criterion can preserve through compilers upholding our criterion.

-Concretely, a component behaviour is a \emph{trace}, i.e., a sequence of \emph{actions} recording component boundary interactions and, in particular, the heap at these points. \emph{Actions}, the items on a trace, have the following grammar:
+Concretely, a component behaviour is a \emph{trace}, i.e., a sequence of \emph{actions} recording component boundary interactions and, in particular, the heap at these points. \emph{Actions}, the items on a trace, have the following grammar (notation-wise, we mainly indicate actions as \com{\alpha}, though to further disambiguate when source and target actions are mentioned, we will also use the \com{\targetaction} notation):